Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 The features currently supported are:
 - Registering/uploading package (or new version of package) through setup.py
 - "pip install SomePackage" is working
-- Support for package permission (e.g. who can upload new version of a package)
+- Package permission (e.g. who can upload new version of a package)

 The features we want but not currently supported are:
 - User interface for user registration (currently can only add user manually through admin panel)
-- User interface for package maintainer to manage package permission (e.g. who can upload new version of a package)
+- User interface for package maintainer to manage package permission (same as user registration, currently can only do this through admin panel)
-- Search for packages through the website
+- Search for packages in the website

 Features not working, but not really needed:
-- "pip search" does not work, but searching through the website should be enough
+- "pip search" does not work, but searching in the website should be enough

 Other things:
 - Wrapper script to upload/download modules.
 If we use djangopypi2 as our package server, then the command needed to upload/download modules are quite long e.g.: